 School Psychology Research

-UNO faculty and students ground themselves in being research oriented.
-Not only is there a wide variety of opporutnities on various research teams (see below), but students are highly encouraged to represent UNO by presenting their projects and research and local and national conferences
+UNO faculty and students ground themselves in being research driven, data-based practitioners.
+School psychology research teams (see below) give students first-hand experience in educational research.
+Additionally, students are highly encouraged to represent UNO by presenting their projects and research and local and national conferences.

-School Psychology students are required to participate on a research team led by a UNO or MMI Psychology faculty member throughout their graduate studies.
-Students will learn about available teams in their first month of the program and select a team by October 1 of their first semester.
+School Psychology students are required to participate on a research team led by a UNO Psychology faculty member throughout their graduate studies.
 Students are expected to attend regular research meetings with the faculty and other team members.
-Research team experiences include the breadth and depth required for the student to meet the objectives of developing critical thinking skills in research and to be able to conduct an independent research project (the student's Ed.S. research project).
+It is the faculty member’s responsibility to ensure that the experiences include enough breadth and depth for the student to meet the objective (i.e., develop critical thinking skills in research, conduct independent research project) of research team participation.